20% off everything

 Absolutely.
 Boxing Day offers some of the best deals and sales you’ll see all year.
 It’s unlikely that you’ll see more competitive prices at any other time.
-So it is definitely worth saving up to buy those pieces you’ve been lusting after.
+So it is definitely worth saving up any buying those pieces you’ve been lusting after.

-TIP: If you’re interested in a specific line of jewellery like Amber Sceats or Samantha Wills, it’s worth checking out department stores like Bloomingdales and ASOS first.
+TIP: If you’re interested in a specific line of jewellery like Amber Sceats or Samantha Wills, it’s worth checking out department stores like Bloomingdale’s or ASOS first.
 Often, the department stores may have a better deal than the brand’s website.
 Always compare the deals offered at department stores before you buy to make sure you’re getting the best possible price.

 This is entirely up to you and whether you prefer fine or costume jewellery.
 You should always buy the item that is more in line with your personal style.

 As a general rule, discounts will always be more significant on costume jewellery.
 Costume jewellery, while beautiful, is cheaper to make and there is loads of it on the market driving sale prices down.
 Costume jewellery stores are always competing with each other over price.
 As a consumer, this means on Boxing Day we’re going to see some very reasonable prices on costume jewellery.

 Fine jewellery with precious metals and stones will never be too heavily discounted as they are products that holds their value over time – diamonds don’t really go out of style.
 That said, fine jewellery retailers rarely have sales or discounts.
 So if you’re in the market for fine jewellery, the Boxing Day sales is when you should buy as you’re unlikely to ever get a better deal.

 It is worth noting that designer jewellery like Cartier, Bulgari, Fendi and others will most likely not have a Boxing Day offering.
 High end designers do not discount their products.
 So if you’re in the market for something with a four digit + price tag, you probably won’t find it in the sales.